Rajendradegala/Breast-Cancer-Prediction/README.md

 1.DATA  PREPROCESSING:

+Data preprocessing is an essential step in working with datasets.
+It involves cleaning and transforming the data to make it suitable for analysis.
+This can include handling missing values, removing duplicates, scaling numerical features, encoding categorical variables, and more.
+By preprocessing the data, we can ensure that it is in a format that can be effectively used by machine learning algorithms.
+It's like preparing the ingredients before cooking a delicious meal! 🍳🥘

 The Wisconsin Diagnostic Breast Cancer dataset is utilized, consisting of various features related to tumor characteristics.
 The dataset is explored, visualized, and divided into training and testing sets.
 A logistic regression model is trained and evaluated using accuracy metrics.